HI-dot935/Altered-WGM/README.md

 The authors assume no liability for any misuse.

 📄 License
-MIT – free to use and modify, with attribution
+MIT – free to use and modify, with attribution.